 Miss Soelberg received a Bachelor of Music degree from the University of Utah.
 She also received a Bachelor of Science in Music Therapy from Utah State University, and a Master of Music Education with an Emphasis in Conducting from Brigham Young University.
 Prior to her appointment at BYU-Idaho in 2003, she taught high school band and orchestra for fourteen years in the Weber County and Alpine School Districts in Utah.
 She received the “Rookie of the Year” award from the Utah Music Educators Association, the “Accent on Excellence” award from the Alpine School District, and the “Distinguished Faculty” award from BYU-Idaho.

 Miss Soelberg served on the board of the Utah Music Educators Association as Band Vice-President, and as the Utah All-State Band Chair.
-She was a staff member of, and traveled on European concert tours with the Utah Ambassadors of Music from 1997 through 2005, and is the former conductor of the American Fork Symphony.
-She currently serves as the Northwest Division President-Elect of CBDNA, and is also a member of the National Band Association, World Association for Symphonic Bands and Ensembles, the International Double-Reed Society, and NAfME/IMEA.
+She was a staff member of, and traveled on European concert tours with the Utah Ambassadors of Music from 1997 through 2005, and is the former conductor of the American Fork Symphony, and is the conductor of the Idaho Falls Youth Symphony.
+She currently serves as the Northwest Division President of the College Band Directors National Association, and is also a member of the National Band Association, World Association for Symphonic Bands and Ensembles, the International Double-Reed Society, and NAfME/IMEA.
 Miss Soelberg maintains a busy schedule as a clinician, adjudicator and guest conductor.
 She enjoys traveling, running, biking, and golfing.